-Not every town gets reborn as many times as Newcomb has.
-The area was historically claimed by both Iroquois and Algonquin tribes until it was settled around 1816.
-Then it occupied the frontier between colonial New York and New France, functioning as a lumber town until large iron ore deposits were discovered nearby in 1826.
-This led to the creation of the mining community of Adirondac, also known as "The Upper Works."
-The mine closed and so did the village, although a new community, Tahawus, later sprang up about a mile down the road to mine lead.
-That too eventually ended and Tahawus is now a famous ghost town.
+Not every town has enjoyed as many transformations as Newcomb.
+From First Nations hunting and fishing presence, to agriculture, to logging, to mining, to recreation, Newcomb has always been a vibrant, if small, community.
+The area was historically claimed by both Haudenosaunee and Algonquin tribes, and was part of the colonial frontier between New York and New France.
+After settlement in 1816 it supported many farms, and was a prominent lumber town and home to the summer pasturage for Finch Pryun’s herd of logging horses.
+Iron deposits discovered nearby in 1826 led to a transition to mining, with the creation of the mining community of Adirondac, also known as "The Upper Works."
+The mine closed in the mid 1850's, although renewed mining (for titanium) began in 1941.
+This led to the creation a new community, Tahawus, located about three miles down the Hudson River from Adirondac.
+That, too, eventually ended and Tahawus is now also a famous ghost town.

 5639 Route 28N, P.O.
 Box 405

 Fax: (518) 582-2061